Catholic Wedding Q&A

 The question about accepting children (which may be omitted for couples beyond the child-bearing years) may not seem to have anything to do with freely given consent.
 But the Church teaches that marriage is naturally ordered not only to "the good of the spouses," but also the "procreation and education of offspring" (Canon 1055).
 In other words, since having children is part of the natural purpose of marriage, it is impossible to give yourself to the other "without reservation" if children are excluded.

 In order to ensure that couples fully understand what it means to give oneself in marriage, the Church requires a period of preparation before marriage.
 Usually, the marriage cannot take place until this happens.

 The form of the marriage

 The Church has certain rules about how the marriage takes place (Code of Canon Law #1108-1123).
 These rules are meant to ensure with certainty that a valid marriage actually took place.
 Basically, a valid marriage must be witnessed by an authorized representative of the Church (usually a priest or deacon) and two other witnesses.
-It also must follow the Rite of Marriage, the book containing the words and actions that make up the wedding liturgy.
-Under special circumstances, your pastor can ask your bishop to dispense with the requirement to celebrate the wedding according to the Rite of Marriage.
+It also must follow The Order of Celebrating Matrimony, the book containing the words and actions that make up the wedding liturgy.
+Under special circumstances, your pastor can ask your bishop to dispense with the requirement to celebrate the wedding according to The Order of Celebrating Matrimony.
 This is most commonly the case when Catholics marry someone who is not Catholic and choose a wedding ceremony from the religious practice of the person who is not Catholic.

 Other Catholic wedding requirements